-With the UK now effectively in lockdown and the Foreign & Commonwealth Office advising against any overseas travel, sadly we won’t be hopping on a plane anytime soon.
-However, that doesn’t mean you can’t have your imagination whisked away to somewhere altogether more exotic.
-Even when you’re stuck indoors for the majority of the day, a wealth of books, films and TV programmes can help you forget about the Coronavirus epidemic, even just for a second, and catapult you to the beaches of the Mauritius or the incredible landscapes of Thailand.
+The UK is back in lockdown and travel is paused once more for the foreseeable future.
+Even though you’re stuck indoors, it doesn’t mean you can’t have your imagination whisked away to somewhere altogether more exotic.
+There’s a wealth of media and entertainment to help you forget about the coronavirus pandemic, even just for a second, and catapult you somewhere sunnier.
 We call this armchair travel.
-To help cast your mind to somewhere far-flung during this unsettling period, here are some of our favourite films which will inspire your future travels…
+To help cast your mind to somewhere far-flung during this unsettling period, here are six of our favourite travel-inspiring films to kick back and watch…

 This Disney animation tells the story of adventurous Polynesian teenager Moana (which is Tahitian for ocean), who goes on a quest to rescue a pounamu stone – the heart of sleeping island goddess Te Fiti – to reunite it with her home island and save her people.
 The fictional island of Motunui is said to have been inspired by Mount Otemanu in Bora Bora and Tetiaroa (home to The Brando).
 Even though it’s animated, we think Moana’s brilliantly vibrant colours are a true reflection of what you’ll experience on Tahiti’s islands in real life!